Your S Meter Is Lying to You: What Hams Really Need to Know

 • Who it’s for: HF operators, contesters, new hams, and anyone comparing antennas, rigs, or preamps using S meter readings.

-On paper, S units are simple.
-By convention, S9 on HF is 50 microvolts into 50 ohms, and each S unit is supposed to represent a 6 dB change.
-Double the voltage, go up one S unit.
-In practice, that pretty graph turns into a drunk snake the moment you touch RF gain, switch the preamp, change filters, or move to a different band.
+On paper, S units look simple enough.
+By convention, S9 on HF equals 50 microvolts into 50 ohms, and each S unit is supposed to represent a 6 dB change.
+Double the voltage and you gain one S unit.
+In the real world, that nice clean idea turns messy fast as soon as you touch RF gain, switch a preamp, change filters, or hop bands.

-Radio manufacturers know most of us care more about whether a signal is weak, fair, or loud than its exact microvolts at the antenna jack.
-So the S meter often gets tuned for "looks right" rather than "lab accurate."
-That isn't a problem unless you start treating those numbers like hard truth when you're giving reports, diagnosing noise, or comparing antennas.
+Manufacturers know most of us care more about whether a signal is weak, fair, or loud than its exact voltage at the antenna jack.
+So the S meter is usually tuned to look reasonable instead of being lab accurate.
+That’s fine right up until you start treating those numbers like gospel when you’re giving reports, chasing noise problems, or comparing antennas.

 What your S meter is actually measuring

-The S meter doesn't measure "how strong the other guy is" in some pure RF sense.
-It's sampling signal at a certain point in your receiver chain, shaped and distorted by AGC, roofing filters, IF gain, and DSP.
+The S meter is not measuring the other station in some pure RF sense.
+It’s sampling signal at a point inside the receiver chain, and that point is heavily influenced by AGC, roofing filters, IF gain, and DSP.
 Depending on the rig, it might be looking at RF, IF, audio, or even post-DSP levels.

-When band noise is high, your AGC is busy riding the gain, and small changes in signal level barely move the meter.
-When the band is quiet and you flip in a preamp, suddenly every little blip looks huge.
-Same station, same power, completely different S reading just because your receiver is sitting in a different part of its gain curve.
+When band noise is high, the AGC is constantly riding the gain and small signal changes barely move the needle.
+When the band is quiet and you kick in a preamp, suddenly every little blip looks huge.
+Same station, same power.
+Totally different reading, just because the receiver is sitting in a different part of its gain curve.

 A quick sanity check for your S meter

-You don't need a full RF lab to get a feel for how honest your meter is.
-With a simple RF attenuator, a stable local signal, or even a signal generator built into another rig, you can map out how your S units behave on at least one band and mode.
+You don’t need a full RF lab to get a reality check on your meter.
+A simple attenuator, a stable local signal, or even a signal generator in another rig is enough to see how your S units behave on at least one band and mode.

 Why one S unit is not always 6 dB

-On many radios, S units are reasonably close to 6 dB around S9, then get compressed above that and stretched below it.
-At the low end of the scale, AGC thresholds, noise blankers, and DSP noise reduction all push the meter around.
-At the top end, the IF chain is already close to its comfort limit, so another 10 dB in doesn't move the meter by two neat S units.
+On a lot of radios, S units are closest to 6 dB right around S9, then get compressed above that and stretched below it.
+At the low end, AGC thresholds, noise blankers, and DSP noise reduction shove the meter around.
+At the high end, the IF chain is already nearing its comfort zone, so another big jump in signal barely nudges the display.

 Reading S meters like a ham, not a lab tech

-If you stop expecting the S meter to be a precision voltmeter, it suddenly becomes a lot more useful.
-Think of it as a relative indicator tied to your ears.
-When the meter jumps but readability barely changes, you're probably just seeing noise or AGC action.
-When a station is only 1 S unit louder yet goes from "struggle copy" to "armchair copy," that's showing you how important noise floor and QSB really are.
+Once you stop expecting the S meter to behave like a precision voltmeter, it suddenly becomes far more useful.
+Think of it as a relative indicator that works alongside your ears.
+When the meter jumps but readability doesn’t improve, you’re probably watching noise or AGC action.
+When a signal only climbs one S unit but goes from barely readable to armchair copy, that tells you a lot about noise floor and QSB.

-You'll also notice that different radios, and even the same radio on different bands, give very different readings for the same on-air signal.
-That's why comparing "S7 on my radio vs S7 on yours" is mostly meaningless unless both receivers have been carefully calibrated against a known source.
-For everyday operating, focus on signal readability and relative changes on your own rig.
+You’ll also notice that different radios, and even the same radio on different bands, report wildly different numbers for the same on-air signal.
+That’s why comparing “S7 on my rig versus S7 on yours” is mostly meaningless unless both receivers have been calibrated against a known source.
+For everyday operating, focus on readability and relative changes on your own station.

 Common S meter questions